wp-plugins/spots/readme.txt

 6. A Template Tag replacement of content in the footer of the 2010 theme.

 == Changelog ==

+= 1.1.4 =
+* Fixed: Compatibility issue with various footnote plugins that modify the contet after do_shortcode has run - thanks to Nick Toye for spotting it
+* Modified:

 = 1.1.3 =
 * Fixed: Spot edit buttons on the frontend would appear underneath other items making them unclickable